run2bizdocs/documentation/en-us/docs/builder/using-builder-sm/tickets.md

-title: Use Neuro functionalities in Tickets
+title: Use Builder functionalities in Tickets
-Description: Use Neuro functionalities in Tickets
+Description: Use Builder functionalities in Tickets

-# Use Neuro functionalities in Tickets
+# Use Builder functionalities in Tickets

-There are two ways of interface Neuro with a Ticket:
+There are two ways of interface Builder with a Ticket:

 1. You can create a **form that will be a source of information for the process** of a request so you will: